American Tribal Style Belly Dance: Tribal style

 The general category Tribal Style is accredited to Jamila Salimpour who fostered a fusion of costumes and folkloric dances styles from the Banjara gypsies of Rajasthan and began teaching what she knew and performing all over California and the West Coast.
 Using traditional folkloric dance elements and costumes inspired by traditional and ethnographic traditions, she presented on stage through Bal Anat a colorful dance company which included musicians, singers and dancers to create a "souk" or almost circus feel.
 Taking what she herself had learned from native dancers from Morocco, Algeria, Turkey, Egypt, Syria and Lebanon who were dancing in the United States, she began to catalogue "belly dance movement" and began creating a basic repertoire terminology which is still the basis for Tribal Style and American Tribal Style repertoire.

 Tribal Style today represents everything from Folkloric inspired dances to a fusion of ancient dance techniques from North India, the Middle East, Spain and Africa.
 As a general category, Tribal Style covers many flavors of American Belly Dance both the folkloric inspired like Dalia Carella and fusion and cross over styles which explore modern, jazz, dance theatre, and hip hop with belly dance, as well as fusion with traditional classical ethnic dance forms like Bhangra, Bharata Natyam, Flamenco and now even Polynesian and West African Dance.

 According to Moria Chappell, a well-known Tribal dancer, Tribal differs from ballet, jazz and modern in its extreme emphasis of core muscle isolation (especially in the abdomen, pelvic girdle, and thoracic spine) and lack of hard impact moves.
 Because of the greater emphasis on muscular isolation than skeletal virtuosity, Tribal dance is accessible to people with a wider range of body types, ages, and health problems than many classic theater dance arts.

 Improvisational choreography

 American Tribal Style belly dance's movements are inspired by folkloric dances of the Middle East, North Africa, Spain and India.
 ATS is a method of improvisational choreography, using a vocabulary of movements and cues allowing the dancers to communicate while dancing.
-The knowledge of the dance vocabulary allows American Tribal Style dancers from different regions to collaborate even if they have not previously danced with each other.
+The standardized vocabulary and cueing system allows dancers who have learned ATS to improvise together without having rehearsed a fixed choreography.
 Though it is a modern dance, the feeling is ancient and connected, with its vibrant costuming, music, use of zils (finger cymbals), movements and interaction between the tribe of dancers.

-American Tribal Style belly dancers always use finger cymbals or zils, but the focus is on the group as opposed to emphasizing solo performance.
+American Tribal Style belly dance commonly incorporates finger cymbals, or zils, while emphasizing group improvisation and interaction rather than solo performance.

 There are two families of movements: slow movements and fast movements.